Singing Her Alive is a love story set in two time periods, presented as a fictional memoir.

 It is a mystery.

-letting in a chilly, dull grey light.
-Everyone is somber, but the low hum of neighbors
+windows are letting in a chilly, dull grey light.
+Everyone is somber, but the low

-Mrs. Turner, wearing her hat so low her eyes are nearly obscured, leans into her
+following.
+Mrs. Turner, wearing her hat so low her eyes are nearly obscured,

 "Jenny's Way made